wendahere/JAWS/Sean.md

 The hardest part of me was that you need to be very presice with the measurement if not you would have a straight line so reviewing the original file helped a lot in recreating the deisgn

 #### Lessons learnt:
 1. If you were designing a new design or recreating a certian design.
-It is best that you should try to source designs of certian things
+It is best that you should try to source exsisting designs of certian things like motors or the original files of the items

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU0MjExMDg5OCwyMTIzNDY5OCwxOTQyMT
-M0MTQyLDE5MDQ1MjI3NTcsMTgwNDU0OTcwMiwtMTczMjAxMDI2
-NCw5MTI4NjczNjIsLTU4NjYzODUzNywxMzM2MzM4MzI0LDE2Mj
-QzNDc0NTAsMTk5MTk4NTc4NiwtMzM1MDY0NDE1LC05NDkzODUy
-NzcsODY5NjEyMjM5LDYwNTk5OTkyNiwtNjcwMzg1MTg0XX0=
+eyJoaXN0b3J5IjpbNjMwNTA4NzkzLC01NDIxMTA4OTgsMjEyMz
+Q2OTgsMTk0MjEzNDE0MiwxOTA0NTIyNzU3LDE4MDQ1NDk3MDIs
+LTE3MzIwMTAyNjQsOTEyODY3MzYyLC01ODY2Mzg1MzcsMTMzNj
+MzODMyNCwxNjI0MzQ3NDUwLDE5OTE5ODU3ODYsLTMzNTA2NDQx
+NSwtOTQ5Mzg1Mjc3LDg2OTYxMjIzOSw2MDU5OTk5MjYsLTY3MD
+M4NTE4NF19
 -->